Quinoa, The Super Food

 - 1 cup quinoa

 - 1 tbsp acidic medium (lemon juice, whey, apple cider vinegar, yogurt, kefir)

 - drizzle of maple syrup

-- Soak 1 cup quinoa in 1 cup water and 1 tbsp of acidic medium of choice.
+- Soak 1 cup quinoa in 1 cup water and 1 tbsp of an acidic medium of choice.
 Soak 12-24 hours.
-If soaking for more then 12 hours, you might want to replace the water and acidic medium after 12 hours.
+If soaking for more than 12 hours, you might want to replace the water and acidic medium after 12 hours.